HomeDev GuideRecipesAPI Reference

 SQL database automatic tuning

-See Automatic tuning in Azure SQL Database for more information.
+See Automatic tuning in Azure SQL Database for details.

 Staged deployment

-Azure Web Apps supports deployment slots, so you can deploy new code into a staging environment before moving it to production.
-To make sure deployment slots do not interfere with the production environment, make sure you define the EPiServerDB, EPiServerAzureEvents, and EPiServerAzureBlobs connection strings in the Azure portal as "sticky" (session affinity) to each slot.
+Azure Web Apps supports deployment slots, so you can deploy code into a staging environment before promoting it to production.
+To prevent deployment slots from interfering with the production environment, mark the EPiServerDB, EPiServerAzureEvents, and EPiServerAzureBlobs connection strings in the Azure portal as sticky (session-affinity) to each slot.
 If a deployment slot re-uses the production connection strings, it is treated as a load-balanced server, part of the production environment, including licensing restrictions.
 See Set up staging environments in Azure App Service for details about using deployment slots.

-The core parts of CMS do not use Session State, but some functionality does, such as some audience criteria.
-There are two approaches to enabling session state, depending on the sticky session feature (also known as session affinity) provided by Azure App Service, which ensures a user is reaching the same server combined with the default in-memory session state provider.
+The core parts of CMS do not use session state, but some functionality does (for example, certain audience criteria).
+Enable session state in one of two ways: rely on the sticky-session (session affinity) feature in Azure App Service, which keeps a user on the same server and works with the default in-memory provider, or configure a distributed provider.

-Another approach to enable better scaling is using an optimized provider for Azure, such as the session provider for Azure Web Apps.
+For better scaling, use a session provider optimized for Azure, such as the session provider for Azure Web Apps.